vbelelia-ledger/lib-ledger-core/CONVENTIONS.md

   least contain some comments about they are about.
 Exception made for public implementations: you don’t have to copy the documentation that is already present on the interface.

+10. Each header file must contain at maximum one class/struct definition except for nested ones.

 [include guard]: https://en.wikipedia.org/wiki/Include_guard